 —Exploring Beautiful Bath County—

-Photo Credit: Jumping Rocks Photography, IG account: @jumpingrocksphoto
+Photo Credit: Jumping Rocks Photography, @jumpingrocksphoto

 Located on the western border of Virginia, Bath County is a mountainous outdoor paradise, with everything from fishing and boating to hiking and biking, all set in an undeveloped landscape that encourages visitors to keep the phones off.